petschau/WinFellow/.github/ISSUE_TEMPLATE/bug_report.md

 In some cases it is helpful to examine the exact configuration.
 Please upload your configuration (.wfc) file if you believe that might be the case.

 **WinFellow logfile**
-In many cases additional information required for troubleshooting may be available in the logfile. upload the logfile (fellow.log) of a session in which the bug occurred, which is usually found either in the folder %AppData%\WinFellow, or "C:\Users\Public\Documents\Amiga Files\WinFellow" for Amiga Forever installations.
+In many cases additional information required for troubleshooting may be available in the logfile.
+Upload the logfile (fellow.log) of a session in which the bug occurred, which is usually found either in the folder %AppData%\WinFellow, or "C:\Users\Public\Documents\Amiga Files\WinFellow" for Amiga Forever installations.

 **Additional context**
 Add any other context about the problem here.